espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Critical Hit_Fumble Deck/Critical Fumble Deck #28.md

 # Lost Grip

-> You are [[Conditions/Slowed|Slowed 2]] until the end of your next turn.
+> You are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed|Slowed 2]] until the end of your next turn.

 `Ranged`

 # Battered

-> Until healed, you take a [[Other Effects/Effect_ -2 circumstance penalty to checks and saving throws until healed|-2 circumstance penalty to checks and saving throws]].
+> Until healed, you take a [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Other Effects/Effect_ -2 circumstance penalty to checks and saving throws until healed|-2 circumstance penalty to checks and saving throws]].

 `Unarmed`